Parametric amplification of the mechanical vibrations of a suspended nanowire by magnetic coupling to a Bose-Einstein condensate

 Bose--Einstein condensates (BEC) are attractive for creating hybrid systems since they can be manipulated and detected at the fundamental quantum noise level in all of their degrees of freedom.
 The collective BEC state greatly enhances the sensitivity of the internal hyperfine dynamics to external magnetic fields \cite{Vengalattore2007-PhyRevLett.98.200801, Wildermuth2005-Nature.435.440}.
-Making use of this collectivity, recent proposals analyze the "magneto-mechanical" coupling between a BEC and a magnetized cantilever~\cite {Wang2006-PhysRevLett.97.227602, Treutlein2007-PhysRevLett.99.140403, Steinke2011-PhysRevA.84.023841}.
+Making use of this collectivity, recent proposals analyze the ``magneto-mechanical'' coupling between a BEC and a magnetized cantilever~\cite {Wang2006-PhysRevLett.97.227602, Treutlein2007-PhysRevLett.99.140403, Steinke2011-PhysRevA.84.023841} (for a review see \cite{hunger2011coupling}), which could be sensitive enough to probe quantum coherence in the state of a nano cantilever \cite{gullo2011probing}.

-A particularly versatile interface could arise from the controlled coupling of BEC and carbon-based nanostructures, such as a nanotube or a graphene sheet, since these, besides having good mechanical properties as oscillators, can be contacted and driven electronically.
+A particularly versatile interface could arise from the controlled coupling of BEC and carbon-based nanostructures, such as a nanotube or a graphene sheet, since these, besides having good mechanical properties as oscillators~\cite{huttel2009carbon}, can be contacted and driven electronically.
 In recent experiments, static electric interactions between laser cooled atoms and a carbon nanotube~\cite{Goodsell2010-PhysRevLett.104.133002} and van der Waals type interactions between BECs and carbon nanotubes \cite{schneeweiss2012dispersion, jetter2012scattering} have been detected.
 The Casimir--Polder force exerted by laser-controlled ultracold atoms on graphene may create ripples in the membrane~\cite{Ribeiro2013-arXiv.1303.1711}.
-This magnetic coupling between atoms and carbon nanostructures with its high degree of controllability opens the door to many applications.
+The magnetic coupling between atoms and carbon nanostructures with its high degree of controllability opens the door to many applications.
 For example, the BEC atomic spin is suitable for measuring the current noise spectrum through a nanowire~\cite{Kalman2012-NanoLett.12.435}.